IbrahemKhaled74/NewsApp/README.md

 # News App

-Please ⭐️ this repo and share it with others
+Please ⭐️ this repo and share it with others.

 # Description